josephwilk/mud/README.md

-# MUD - Musical Universes of Discourse
+# Musical Universes of Discourse

 MUD is a layer over Overtone to make live composition more power and immediate.